prithviwarrior/Change_Detection_in_Image_Sequences/README.md

 *git clone https://github.com/nandanm98/Change_Detection_in_Image_Sequences.git*

 ## Running the program
 ![](/Screenshots/out1.png)
 Windows users can run the *run.bat* file.

-Linux users can run the program in the bash opened in the cloned directory using the command
+Linux users can run the program in the bash opened in the cloned directory using the command *python main.py*

-*python main.py*
+Give the path og the video in the output window
+Give the required thresholds and other input parameters Run
+All the output log will be saved with the output video